chalatz/tours/pages/tours/guided/best-attractions.md

       tour to your needs and wishes)
   - q: My 84 year old grandmother is along for the trip.
 Are there any options for her while my son climbs to the Acropolis of Lindos?
-    a: There is a café just outside the village that offers an enchanting view of the white village and the Acropolis.
+    a: 'There is a café just outside the village that offers an enchanting view of the white village and the Acropolis.
 We can drive her there for a drink and relaxation.
+You may also look at our tours for Seniors '
   - q: How near is the ship from the Palace of Grand Master and the Archaeological Museum?
     a: It’s ten minutes away, but you can take as long as you wish, enjoying the sights